Colorado Solar For All

 The Colorado Energy Office is preparing to release multiple Requests for Applications (RFAs) later this year, offering opportunities for eligible program partners.
 Sign up for our newsletter to get the latest information.

-A COS4A subrecipient is any entity that receives a grant from the Colorado Energy Office to carry out a portion of the work under the Federal award.
+A COS4A subrecipient is any entity that receives a grant from the CEO to carry out a portion of the work under the Federal award.
 All selected subrecipients are expected to comply with the following requirements.

 Quality Management Program